gootieno/ModuleRepo/Mod3-Workbook/Week7/Day2/06-css-colors-borders-and-shadows/README.md

 Now, it's time to explore the `color` property.

 First, change the `color` of the first text to `#FFC300`.
-You can also try different hexidecimal color options to see how it affects the text.
+You can also try different hexadecimal color options to see how it affects the text.

 Next, use the rgb property to change the `color` of the second text.

-Set the rgb of the text `color` to (214,122,127).
+Set the rgb of the text `color` to (235, 62, 71).

 Finally, the boxes text will be easier to read with the set `background-color`.

-## Phase 3 - Opacity and Shadows
+## Phase 3 - Opacity

-Now, you can turn your attention the opacity of Box 3.
+Now, you can turn your attention to the opacity of Box 3.

 The first step is to change the `background-color` of the box using the rgba properties.
 Change the opacity of the box to 0.6.

-Afterwards, you can also manipulate the text's opacity by changing every h2's opacity to 0.5 for additional practice.
+Afterward, you can also manipulate the text's opacity by changing every h2's opacity to 0.5 for additional practice.

+## Phase 4 - Shadows

-Next, is to add box shadows to boxes 5 and 6.
+Next, add box shadows to boxes 5 and 6.

 Box 5 requires a box shadow with: